dekoo/kubernetes-the-hard-way-aws/docs/05-kubernetes-configuration-files.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Retrieve the `kubernetes-the-hard-way-ip` static IP address:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+KUBERNETES_PUBLIC_ADDRESS=$(aws ec2 describe-addresses \
+  --filters "Name=tag:Name,Values=kubernetes-the-hard-way-ip" \
+  --query "Addresses[*].{StaticIp:PublicIp}" \
+  --output text)
 ```

 ### The kubelet Kubernetes Configuration File

 When generating kubeconfig files for Kubelets the client certificate matching the Kubelet's node name must be used.
-This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/admin/authorization/node/).
+This will ensure Kubelets are properly authorized by the Kubernetes [Node Authorizer](https://kubernetes.io/docs/reference/access-authn-authz/node/).

 > The following commands must be run in the same directory used to generate the SSL certificates during the [Generating TLS Certificates](04-certificate-authority.md) lab.